vthuong/Math285-M2/README.md

 This project was inspired by the Wildfire breakout that happened in California and the Haze crisis that happened annually in Southeast Asia (the worst haze crisis was in 2015).

-It simulates the fire speading in an area represent by a grid of trees and empty spots.
+It simulates the fire speading in an area represented by a grid of trees and empty spots.

-## To run
+## Report
+See `Report.pdf`

+## Run the project
 ```
 python project.py
 ```